Erik-EFL/Erik-EFL/README.md

 I've been looking to learn and practice more to become an expert in the technologies I've learned during my journey.
 <br/><br/>

-- 🔭 I am currently a Web Software development studant ate [Trybe](https://www.betrybe.com/) 12/12 Months
+- 🔭 I am currently developing a personal project that involves financial education
 <br/>

-- 🌱 I'm currently studying: Computer science fundamentals with a python focus
+- 🌱 I'm currently studying: Computer science fundamentals and Nest.js
 <br/>

 - ⚡ Curious fact: My favorite candy is banana candy